hrbrmstr/warc/README.md

 -   `as_warc`: Convert an `httr::respone` object to WARC response objects
 -   `create_cdx`: Create a CDX from a WARC file
--   `create_warc`: Use wget to create a WARC archive for a URL list
+-   `create_warc_wget`: Use wget to create a WARC archive for a URL list
 -   `find_sequence`: Find the first occurrence (if any) of a sequence of raw bytes (`pattern`) in `buffer`
 -   `read_cdx`: Read a WARC CDX index file
 -   `read_warc_entry`: Read a WARC entry from a WARC file